schefflaa/betacode/README.md

 - **Code: `@`** → Ogonek:  ̨

 ## Remarks
-The tool is neither perfect nor complete.
-You can adapt and extend this tool to suit your specific requirements.
-Don't forget to cite this tool appropriately if you use it in your work. 🤝🏼
+This tool is neither perfect nor complete.
+You can adapt and extend it to suit your specific requirements.
+Please don't forget to cite appropriately if you use it in your work. 🤝🏼